-Courses for the Associate in Science in University Studies with an Emphasis in Communication and Language Arts focus on the study of how language works to express human ideas and feelings.
+Courses for the Associate in Arts in University Studies with an Emphasis in Communication and Language Arts focus on the study of how language works to express human ideas and feelings.
 Students will explore and analyze written and verbal communication methods, as well as develop and advance their oral and written communication skills.
-Students completing this area may be interested in the following baccalaureate majors: communication, English, foreign language, literature, journalism, and linguistics.
+Students completing this area may be interested in following baccalaureate maiors: communication, English, foreign language, literature, journalism, and linguistics.
 Students must complete a minimum of six units in Communication and six units in Language Arts.
 The remaining six units may be taken from either category.